Updated on January 21, 2023 by Julie McCool

 Frank Lloyd Wright Road Trip to Fallingwater

-Fallingwater is unique in it’s design, and also in it’s contents.
-It is the only Wright designed house which retains its original furnishings and art.
+Fallingwater is unique in its design, and also in its contents.
+It is the only Wright-designed house that retains its original furnishings and art.

 Fallingwater Tour Tips

-Guided house tours cover all the main rooms in the house, including the exterior terraces, and a look at the guest house in back.
+Guided Fallingwater tours cover all the main rooms in the house, including the exterior terraces, and a look at the guest house in back.
 Photos are allowed outside but not indoors.

-It's a bit of a walk from the Visitor Center to the house, where you'll encounter stairs, uneven surfaces, and narrow hallways.
-After the tour you can walk around the grounds so wear comfortable shoes!
+It's a bit of a walk from the Visitor Center to the house.
+Once there, you'll encounter stairs, uneven surfaces, and narrow hallways.
+After the tour you can walk around the grounds, so wear comfortable shoes!

 Tour Kentuck Knob in Laurel Highlands Pennsylvania

-The one story design is built into the “knob,” the crown of the hill, with a long window-filled terrace opening the interior to the surrounding woods.
+Kentuck's one-story design is built into the “knob,” the crown of the hill.
+A long window-filled terrace opens the interior to the surrounding woods.
 Wright disliked right angles, and Kentuck Knob is filled with odd angles and hexagonal shapes.